mdhdoan/hospital_routing/hospital/README.md

 	* Food:
 		* All staying patients will have 3 meals a day
 		* Medical staffs will work in 3 shifts, each will have their own meal.
 Hence medical staffs will also require 3 meals a day.
 Those who work on the night shift (11:00pm-7:00am) are also volunteers, these numbers can be changed daily, due to patients' requirement
-		* Administration staffs works from 9-5, therefore they will have 1 meal a day at the hospital
+		* Hospital's staffs works from 9-5, therefore they will have 1 meal a day at the hospital
 	* Medicine:
 		* These are for the medical staffs usages only, to give to the patients
 	* Medical Equipment: